Welcome to: James Russell Publishing

 "Most riders are absolutely totally ignorant of the problems they are soon to face with their rides."

 15. I like Harley-Davidson motorcycles.
 I appreciate the awesome look, the sound and the comfort they give along with every conceivable custom option and aftermarket item you can buy for the bike.
 But what stopped me from buying Harley-Davidson again and again is the Twin-Cam engine and other problems mentioned in this article.
 And I did not like the low trade-in value they gave me on my Harley's.
-They don't hold their value like they used to.
-Since then I have bought four new motorcycles and not one is a Harley.
-They need to fix the problems before I buy again.
+They don't hold their value like they used to simply because everybody seems to own a Harley these days.
+Since then I have bought four new motorcycles and not one is a Twin-Cam Harley.
+They need to fix these numerous defect problems before I buy again.
+However, I did buy a new 2012 Sportster 1200 Custom as these bikes have zero defects.
+They may wear out, but they don't break down like those Twin-Cam engines.

 16. Transmission trouble?
 Yes, there is a problem with the transmission 5th gear.
 As the 88 twin cam engine evolved to the 96 cubic inch a strain developed on the gears.
 In the year 2007 the inner bearing race was upgraded due to bearing failure.
 In the year 2010 the fifth gear was changed to a reverse-helical gear to neutralize the side load on the bearing.
 What does this mean to the average rider?
 It means if you hop up the engine on any twin-cam engine you risk a major transmission failure.
 So, you need to purchase and install a fifth gear and bearing/shaft update kit if you ride the bike hard (which many riders do).
 The race on the shaft can move, which lets the seal leak and the bearing walk/wobble more than it should accelerating wear and fail.
 Some riders have found this bearing failure twice in 40,000 miles.
 Mostly hard-ridden stock 88 and 96 will fail along with those with souped-up engines (pistons, cams including crankshaft long-stroked engines).
 But the new 103 cubic inch twin cam are not immune to transmission failure even though they have the updated kit installed at the factory.
 Read item #17 below explains the reasons.